openMetadataInitiative/openMINDS_core/README.md

 schema-templates used for registering neuroscience research products into the EBRAINS Knowledge Graph.

 The major versions are developed and maintained in different version-branches.
 The default branch is always the latest version-branch.
-**Each version can be accessed by checking out the corresponding version-branch**
+**Each version can be accessed by checking out the corresponding version-branch.** This README describes the version-branch v3.

 For more information on openMINDS in general and the processing pipelines for the schema-templates please go to the main repository: https://github.com/HumanBrainProject/openMINDS